-With the end of the federal student loan moratorium on the horizon, many Americans are worried about resuming payments after Aug.
-31, 2022.
+With the end of the federal student loan moratorium on the horizon, many Americans are worried about resuming payments.
+(UPDATE: The pause has been extended through Dec.
+31, 2022.)
 A recent Student Loan Hero survey showed that 72% of federal loan borrowers say they don’t feel ready to resume payments.

 With rising inflation rates and financial struggles, some U.S. borrowers could start to feel student loan default pressure once the payment pause is over.
 While borrowers with paused federal loans will receive a “fresh start” and reenter payment in good standing, the threat of default in the future could linger.